Nursing (NURS) 614

 Unit 1: Defining Advanced Practice Nursing

-Unit one defines advanced practice nursing and introduces the roles included under the APN umbrella including clinical nurse specialist, nurse practitioner, nurse anesthetist and nurse midwife.
+Unit one defines advanced practice nursing and introduces the roles included under the APN umbrella including clinical nurse specialist and nurse practitioner.
 Students will examine the history of these roles in Canada and the world.

 Unit two examines the education and regulations of APNs in Canada.
 The roles of various federal and provincial government and professional bodies in regulating and influencing APN practice will be explored.
 Students will examine the economics of APN roles in the context of the Canadian Health Care System including various funding and practice models and will gain an understanding of how advanced practice nursing roles are evaluated.

-Unit 6: Core competencies of the APN role
+Unit 4: Core Competencies of the APN Role

-Unit 6 focuses on the core competencies underpinning APN roles.
-Students will explore the concepts of coaching and teaching, consultation, research, leadership, collaboration and ethical decision making.
+In Unit 4, students explore the core competences of advanced practice roles including clinical practice, coaching and teaching, consultation, research, leadership, collaboration and ethical decision making.

-Unit 7 will study the concept of interprofessional practice from the APN perspective.
-You will examine essential competencies such as defining foundations, role clarification, effective communication and conflict engagement skills
+In Unit 5, students will study the concept of interprofessional practice from the APN perspective.
+You will examine essential competencies such as defining foundations, role clarification, effective communication and conflict engagement skills.

 The assessment structure for NURS 614 is based on the following course activities, with the percentage weighting of each activity as indicated.
 Your final grade for the course will be a composite mark based on your performance on these course activities.
 Please read this ENTIRE section